 Activity 4: Browsing the Change4Life website

-Click on the discussion to view the thoughts of the course team, who produced this course.
+Click on the discussion to view some observations.

 The next section moves on to consider how the family is affected by illness.